-Required Report: Required - Public Distribution Date: December 12,2019
+Required Report: Required - Public Distribution

-Report Number: HR2019-0012
+Date: December 10,2020

-Report Name: Food and Agricultural Import Regulations and Standards
+Report Number: HR2020-0007

-Export Certificate Report
+Report Name: Food and Agricultural Import Regulations and Standards Export Certificate Report

 Country: Croatia

 Post: Zagreb

 Report Category: FAIRS Export Certificate Report

 Prepared By: Andreja Misir

-Approved By: Frederick Giles
+Approved By: Charles Rush

 Report Highlights:

 This report provides information on the export certificates required by the Government of Croatia.
-This is an annual report that was updated in November 2019.
-Contents Section I. List of All Export Certificates Required by Government (Matrix) 2 Section II.
-Purpose of Specific Export Certificate(s) 3 Section III.
-Specific Attestations Required on Export Certificate(s) 4 Section IV.
-Government Certificate's Legal Entry Requirements appendix is Electronic copy, scanned copy of Satisfie of Each Export continues infinition Section I. List of All Export Certificates Required by Government (Matrix) All sections of the previous FAIRS Export Certificate Report have been updated to reflect EU certification requirements at the time this report was written.
-For the most recent update, also check the referenced website of the agencies issuing the certificates.
-Disclaimer: This report was prepared by USDA/FAS Office of Agricultural Affairs in Zagreb, Croatia, for exporters of U.S. food and agricultural products.
+This is an annual report that was updated in October 2020.
+Contents Disclaimer .
+2 Executive Summary .2 Section I. List of All Export Certificates Required by Government (Matrix) .
+2 Section II.
+Purpose of Specific Export Certificate(s) .4 Section III.
+Specific Attestations Required on Export Certificate(s) .5 Section IV.
+Government Certificate's Legal Entry Requirements .5 Section V. Other Certification/Accreditation Requirements to Ensure Market Entry .5 Appendix I. Electronic Copy, Scanned Copy or Outline of Each Export Certificate .7 Disclaimer This report was prepared by the USDA/FAS Office of Agricultural Affairs in Zagreb, Croatia, for exporters of U.S. food and agricultural products.
 While every possible care has been taken in the preparation of this report, the information provided may not be completely accurate either because policies have changed since its preparation or because clear and consistent information about these policies was not available.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
 FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.
-Croatia as a member of the European Union follows EU directives and regulations.
-It is therefore recommended that this report be read in conjunction with the Food and Agricultural Import Regulations and Standards (EU-28 FAIRS) export certificate report produced by the U.S. Mission to the European Union in Brussels, Belgium: EU-28 FAIRS Report or search:
+Executive Summary All sections of the previous FAIRS Export Certificate Report have been updated to reflect EU certification requirements at the time this report was written.
+For the most recent update, also check the referenced website of the agencies issuing the certificates.
+Section I. List of All Export Certificates Required by Government (Matrix) Croatia as a member of the European Union follows EU directives and regulations.
+It is therefore recommended that this report be read in conjunction with the Food and Agricultural Import Regulations and Standards Export Certificate Report produced by the U.S. Mission to the European Union in Brussels, Belgium: EU-28 FAIRS Export Certificate Report or search: